 The most effective strategies for learning abacus mental arithmetic are incorporated into every session in a fun and engaging way by means of multimedia teaching.
-Using memory games, lots of hands-on activities, songs, individual and group challenges and supplementary online learning, young children and even adults will gradually be able to perform speedy mental calculations.
+Using memory games, lots of hands-on activities, songs, individual and group challenges and supplementary online practice, young children and even adults will gradually be able to perform speedy mental calculations.

 Where are CMA Centres located?

 We have CMA Centres in NSW, VIC and TAS.
 To find your nearest CMA Australia Authorised Centre, please visit the CMA Centres page.

 Most of our Centres have classes on weekdays and weekends to suit your schedule.
 To obtain the latest class timetable for your nearest CMA Centre, please submit an online enquiry.

 1 hour weekly classes for Preschool, Primary and Advanced Programs.